Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: Some Applications of Our Methods

 \citet{maathuis2009estimating} notice, that global-IDA \emph{``works well if the number of covariates is small, say less than 10 or so''} and that the bottleneck is the computation of the multiplicities $c_{\ell}$, which quickly becomes infeasible if the number of covariates $n$ increases.
 Therefore, the authors developed a ``localized'' version, called local-IDA, which computes the multiset $\Theta^L=\{\theta_{ji}(D_{1}),\ldots,\theta_{ji}(D_{k})\}$ instead of $\Theta$.
 This, however, does not reflect the true multiplicities assuming each DAG in the MEC is equally likely to be the ground truth.
 In the context of Fig.~\ref{fig:intessgraphs}, assuming we perform IDA on CPDAG $G$, this means that the information, that the causal effect $\theta_{41}$ corresponding to the configuration $3 \rightarrow 1 \leftarrow 2$ appears in 6 of the possible 10 DAGs, is discarded.

-In this paper we show that using our new approaches we can effectively implement the global-IDA, meaning, in particular, we can efficiently compute for each possible parent set (i.\,e., each of the partitions of the MEC) the multiplicity, meaning the number of DAGs in the partition.
+In this paper we show that using our new approaches we can effectively implement global-IDA, meaning, in particular, we can efficiently compute for each possible parent set (i.e., each of the partitions of the MEC) the multiplicity, meaning the number of DAGs in the partition.
 We present this implementation as Algorithm~\ref{alg:globalIDA}.
-Then, from Theorem~\ref{thm:main:interv} and \ref{thm:I-MEC:enum}, and the discussion above, we can conclude: \begin{theorem} For a given CPDAG $G=(V,E)$ and $i,j\in V$, Algorithm~\ref{alg:globalIDA} computes the multiset $\Theta=\{\theta_{ji}(D)\mid D\in[G] \}$ including causal effects of $X_i$ on $X_j$ for all DAGs $D\in[G]$.
-It runs in time $O(k\cdot p(|V_G|, |E_G|))$, where $k=|\Theta^L|$ and $p$ is a polynomial bounding the time complexity of the Clique-Picking algorithm. \end{theorem}
+Relying on the formulation of the problem in terms of $\cI$-MECs from above and utilizing Theorem~\ref{thm:main:interv} and~\ref{thm:I-MEC:enum}, we can conclude: \begin{theorem} For a given CPDAG $G=(V,E)$ and $i,j\in V$, Algorithm~\ref{alg:globalIDA} computes the multiset $\Theta=\{\theta_{ji}(D)\mid D\in[G] \}$ including causal effects of $X_i$ on $X_j$ for all DAGs $D\in[G]$.
+It runs in time $\mathcal{O}(k\cdot p(|V|, |E|))$, where $k=|\Theta^L|$ and $p$ is a polynomial bounding the time complexity of the Clique-Picking algorithm. \end{theorem}

 Hence, the additional effort of Algorithm~\ref{alg:globalIDA} compared to local-IDA is only a polynomial factor.
 In practice, this factor will likely not matter, as we show by replicating the experiments on linear models originally performed by~\citet{maathuis2009estimating}.